North Stradbroke Island Tour

 Operated By:

-From June to October, the humpback whales migrate along the island and can be spotted from the North Gorge Walk.
-Below the cliffs, many species of dolphins, rays, and marine turtles swim and forage in the ocean waters.
-The birdlife is very diverse in different seasons.
-We will spot the Eastern Grey Kangaroos grazing the grassy headlands on land.
+From June to October, humpback whales migrate along the coastline and can often be seen breaching, resting, or tail-slapping just offshore.
+Below the cliffs, dolphins, rays, and marine turtles swim and forage in the clear waters, while seasonal birdlife adds to the experience.
+On land, Eastern Grey Kangaroos are often seen grazing on the grassy headlands, sometimes at close range.

 TERMS AND CONDITIONS